white-coat hypertension

 Introduction

-Hypertension attributed to the transient rise in blood pressure some individuals experience when being evaluated by a physician.
+Hypertension attributed to the transient rise in blood pressure (BP) some individuals experience when being evaluated by a physician.

 Definition: